 But is it really that simple?
-In this article, we’re going to answer the question, how long does it take to make money from stocks, while covering the various different methods of stock investing.
+In this article, we’re going to answer the question, of how long does it take to make money from stocks, while covering the various different methods of stock investing.

 So, let’s get straight into it.

 How long does it take to make money from stocks?

 There isn’t a magical formula that an expert can teach you to make money overnight.
 To make money in the stock market, you need to have a good understanding of how things work.